 - All new materials uploaded to Echo360 via Lecture Capture or Universal Capture will have a transcript generated automatically by the ASR system.

 - The time it takes a transcript to generate will depend on the length of the video and current load on the ASR system.
-Minimum processing time 30 mins.
+The minimum processing time is 30 mins.

 - Transcripts are not captions.
 A transcript can be enabled as Closed Captions on your video content.

-From 18th August 2020 all video and audio uploaded to the Echo360 system directly, via in-classroom automated Lecture Capture and Universal Capture will automatically have a transcript generated.
+All video and audio up to 4 hours in length uploaded to the Echo360 system will automatically have a transcript generated.

 Where it has not been possible to review the accuracy of transcripts, ensure students know that transcripts have not been human-edited and clearly indicate who they should contact if they have any queries about transcript content.

 Automatically generated transcripts are not 100% accurate.
 The accuracy of transcription will be impacted by several factors including, but not limited to, quality of audio, background noise, intonation, accent and use of technical or specialist language.

 Who can edit transcripts?